When Kids See Ghosts

 Clairvoyance is the ability to see energy and Spirit.
 It doesn’t go away when you move homes.
 Moving homes may or may not help.
 Some ghosts are stuck in a particular place, others move around like we do.
 The ghost from the story above stayed with the house, thank God!

-I have found new people in the places we have moved to.
+I've found new people (spirit) in the places we've moved to.
 As an adult, I take a lot of time feeling out where I want to live, before we purchase a home.
-I will not live by a funeral home, a graveyard, hospice, old folks home, or hospital.
+I won't live by a funeral home, a graveyard, hospice, old folks home, or hospital.
 You can’t control everything but this helps.